 What is the Ship to be built from?
 Principally oak – green oak.
 Freshly-felled oak was almost certainly used for the original, this green wood shrinks over time as it dries out and this lends some urgency to the completion.

-Maybe even more dramatically than the lofting comes the laying of the keel – a piece of green oak 50 feet long, by about 12 x 8 inches (about 15 metres x 30cm x 20cm).
+The first dramatic moments come with laying the keel – a piece of green oak 50 feet long, by about 12 x 8 inches (about 15 metres x 30cm x 20cm).
 Imagine how grand, how tall, how straight the tree must be to produce that.

 We are currently sourcing the wood – but we may have to travel far afield to find some of the oak.
 This is followed by shaping the stem and the stern of the boat from oak.